 Netflix, often considered the original poster child of cloud computing, took seven years to move its operations completely into the cloud.
 In the same year Netflix completed its move, cosmetics retailer Lush was able to move its entire e-commerce system to Google Cloud Platform (GCP) in less than a month.

 One of the reasons companies like Lush are now able to move so quickly is because GCP has been designed with numerous tools and features that help shift existing IT, or roll out new applications, quickly and easily.
-These include:

 - A whole host of APIs that let you quickly develop applications with complex features, such as route planning and estimated travel times (using the Google Maps APIs) or automatic tagging of images, video or text (using Google's Machine Learning APIs).